Skip links

 Recover from Addiction at Lennox CMHC

-At Lennox Community Mental Health Center (CMHC), we offer DBT as a core part of our comprehensive addiction treatment programs.
+At Lennox Community Mental Health Center (CMHC) in the Van Nuys neighborhood of Los Angeles, California, we offer DBT as a core part of our comprehensive addiction treatment programs.
 Through individual therapy, group sessions, and ongoing support, we empower individuals to overcome addiction and build fulfilling lives in recovery.

 If you or a loved one is struggling with addiction and co-occurring mental health disorders, contact us today to learn how we can support your path to lasting recovery.